vneiger/pml/flint-extras/structure.md

 # nmod -- arithmetic modulo word-size integers

 - nmod_extra
   some small utility functions,
   some additions to machine_vectors.h, some CRT/multimod functions for nmod
      (using <= 4 primes, reduce requires AVX, CRT is ok without AVX)

+  macOS: AVX test for small in CRT_CRT (#include <stdlib.h>), for all in CRT_reduce

+  ​	tests: test_multimod_CRT_CRT stops after i=1 in the main loop

 - nmod_mat_extra   (AVX flags TO DO)
 creating random matrices with particular properties